eddiehoyle/CreatureForge/README.md

 ## What about the future?
 *Phase 2* will allow users to install rig parts on top of these guides and their hierarchy.
 Intelligent primary and secondary rig options will allow for pairing functionality to avoid conflicting control.

 *Phase 3* is polish.
-Templating, complete UI overhaul and the addition supporting plugin architecture.
+Templating, complete UI overhaul and the addition of supporting plugin architecture.

 ## That's it?
 For now.
 This project is a slow roasting one, I'll get back to it eventually.